Chapter 15: The Voice of God 060525

 what he was trying to do.
 For all intents and purposes, when Lazzell

-went airborne, he became just another observer of the battle going on
+went airborne, he became just another spectator, who could little affect

-started receiving incoming fire as we landed.
-So, when we reached the
+death trap if we had started receiving incoming fire as we landed.

-I exited the aircraft.
-As I ran, I could see, to my left, in my
+rucksack as soon as I exited the aircraft.
+As I ran, I could see, to my

 superficial cuts on many parts of his body, from flying shrapnel.